WASHINGTON (AFNS) --

 James also noted 20th Air Force commander, Maj.
 Gen. Jack Weinstein, has issued a series of directives to the field designed to start to shift the culture.

 "Now, you know memos don't shift culture," she said.
 "Leadership and time eventually shifts culture, but this is a start.
-This is designed to stop the micromanaging, to push down to the lower levels decision-making."
+This is designed to stop the micromanaging, to push down to the lower levels [and encourage] decision-making."

 All of that will help, James said.